google/badwolf/docs/bql.md

 ```

 The above query would return all grandparents together with their
 grandchildren, one pair per row.
+Also, note that you can have multiple clauses in
+the graph pattern inside `WHERE`, separated by `.`, and that the `.` after the last
+clause is optional.

 ### Bindings extraction with keywords `ID`, `TYPE` and `AT`